IoT or Die: 4 Industries That Are Rocking the IoT Platform

 Marrying IoT sensors with advanced analytics and gamification, the world-renowned event was able to breathe new life into a 100-year-old tradition, setting a game-changing standard for digital engagement in the world of racing.

-Solving the retail inventory epidemic
+Retail: Solving an inventory epidemic

 Levi Strauss and Co. saw an opportunity to marry the IoT with the brick & mortar experience to create a competitive edge.

 The platform, which uses Radio-Frequency Identification Tags (RFID), tracks each item across every store within seconds, maps customer paths throughout the store and pushes out alerts when inventory is low or on the wrong shelves.

 These insights and more are expected to drastically improve sale conversions due to increased customer engagement and workforce productivity.
 Happier shoppers will spend less time rummaging through retail clutter to find their favorite pair of 501s — and more time enjoying the overall Levi brand experience.
 Style associates will be savvier and more proactive than ever, keeping stores spotless and being able to deliver superior and timely customer service.